FelixRDL/seeance/README.md

 - A linux based server
 - An installation of NodeJS, NPM and Angular
 - An installation of Docker and Docker-Compose
-- An installation of Letsencrypt NGINX Certbot für Linux (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
+- An installation of Letsencrypt Certbot für Linux (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
 - A domain for your application

 ## Installation